 - 1.4 The programme may undergo a large-scale revision during its next re-evaluation, which is planned in a five-year time.
 In the meantime only minor changes are allowed by the CYQAA, which do not allow for substantial changes in the structure of the programme.
-In any case, we are aware of the importance of ICT in Logistics and Supply Chain Management and we will be continually enriching the content of any relevant course accordingly. - 1.5 All courses' syllabi, which include the assessment method of each course, will be uploaded to the College website after the accreditation of the Programme.
+In any case, we are aware of the importance of ICT in Logistics and Supply Chain Management and we will be continually enriching the content of any relevant course accordingly. - 1.5 The programme's aims and learning outcomes of the three-years Programme were better expressed, so as to be clearly differentiated from the two-years Programme, in order to point out the provision of extra knowledge and skills of the Higher Diploma.
+The new wording for the programme's aims and learning outcomes of the three-years Programme in both Greek and English appears in Annex "1". - 1.6 All courses' syllabi, which include the assessment method of each course, will be uploaded to the College website after the accreditation of the Programme.